-Today, a handful of small towns still exist in South Park at junctions where the combined attributes of water, natural resources, and passageway provide a basis for economy but “bustle” is still a bit of a far cry, except on a super holiday, like Fourth of July or Labor Day weekend when people from the lowlands want to escape the heat of the city and head up into the mountains.
+Today, a handful of small towns still exist in South Park at junctions where the combined attributes of water, natural resources, and passageway provide a basis for the economy.
+But “bustle” is still a bit of a far cry, except on a super holiday, like Fourth of July or Labor Day weekend when people from the lowlands want to escape the heat of the city and head up into the mountains.

-Also, a wave of leaf-peeping slow driving humans arrive in September by the carload.
+Also, a wave of leaf-peeping slow-driving humans arrives in September by the carload.
 Join them.
 Drive with compassion and soak in the beauty.
 There is nothing like driving through a golden yellow tunnel of aspen on a dirt road on a mountain that is glowing with fall wonder.

 Towns in South Park, Colorado